+Now, let’s talk facts.
+The sociological change in how Americans send and receive their data has influenced not only buying habits but also created a cultural stigma that has a love/hate relationship with BYOD (Bring Your Own Device) in educational centers and general workplace environments.
 While there are benefits of having your own device in certain circumstances, organizations are reworking standard operating procedures, asking employees to sign affidavits, and terminating employees that abuse the technology privileges.

 The continued usage of mobile technology for learning has merit, but young people have an over-reliance on the mobile phone and are sometimes unable to control irreverent behavior.
 It is impossible to control smartphone use in the classroom setting, teachers are under tremendous scrutiny when they either ask or take a cell phone from a disruptive student.
 Often students feel they have been violated and subjected to peer-pressure if the teacher used the student as an example.
 Some teachers even fear physical retaliation from students if they attempt to remove the BYOD from the child.